TYPO3-Documentation/TYPO3CMS-Reference-TCA/Documentation/Ctrl/Properties/PreviewRenderer.rst

    :type: string
    :Scope: Display

-   Configure a backend preview for a content element.
+   Configures a backend preview for a content element.

 Examples
 ========